oguzhan-prplbx/xkcdApp/README.md

 5. writing the HTML
 6. Dockerizing our application
 7. serving django with gunicorn on docker

-AWS
+**AWS**
 1. creating parameter store
 2. RDS security group & RDS Creation
 3. Moving our app secrets to Parameter Store
 4. uploading our docker image to ECR
-5. deploying to ECS Fargate + hey benchmark
-6. creating an ELB (ECS will only accept requests from ELB's security group.)
+5. creating an ELB (ECS will only accept requests from ELB's security group.)
+6. deploying to ECS Fargate + hey benchmark
-7. enabling HTTPS with ACM
+7.

-8. Route53 configuration
+### AWS Security Groups & IAM Roles
+On this post, whenever we create an AWS Service we will be creating it's Security Group or IAM Role beforehand.

-## Implementing XKCD App
+## Coding the XKCD Django App

 ### Creating and activating virtual environment
 ```bash